johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 The discipleship movement spreads out geographically and, more importantly, across ethnic and cultural boundaries.
 From its beginnings in Jerusalem, the movement expands throughout Palestine, Asia Minor, Greece and, finally, to Rome—the very centre and seat of worldly power, at that time.

+Acts 28.30-31
-> Sh'aul remained two whole years in a place he rented for himself and continued receiving all who came to see him, openly and without hindrance proclaiming the Kingdom of God and teaching about the Lord Yeshua the Messiah—Acts 28.30-31
+: Sh'aul remained two whole years in a place he rented for himself and continued receiving all who came to see him, openly and without hindrance proclaiming the Kingdom of God and teaching about the Lord Yeshua the Messiah.

+Since then, it has continued to grow and encircle the world...

 ### The power of multiplication ###